inferno986return/project-libitina/README.md

 # project-libitina
-A Python `print()` write-up of the Project Libitina text and archive of the website.
+A Python `print()` write-up of the Project Libitina text and archive of the website from http://projectlibitina.com/.
 An external archive is also available at http://archive.is/MNW76.

 You can run `projectlibitina.py` in Python IDEs such as IDLE or Thonny.
 Alternatively you can run the script in GNU Bash using `python3 projectlibitina.py`.